luandretta/network/README.md

 * Add calendar to birth date.
 * Apply paginator on Post Detail Page.
 * Prepopulate the login fields after a user registers on the site and is redirected to the login page - this is good UX as we shouldn't expect a user to fill in the form with information we already have.
-* Business Profile.
+* Buildin Photo Editor
-* Advertisements.
+* Business Profile
-* App for smartphones.
+* Advertisements
-* Refactor the like and dislike code for front-end to avoid rendering.
+* App for smartphones
-* Events page.
+* Refactor the like and dislike code for front-end to avoid rendering
-*
+* Events page

 ###  Accessibility
 🗣️

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by:

 * Using semantic HTML.